mattmaynes2/aria/reports/final/3-Technical/2-Details/02-Design.md

 a single, standard interface.
 For this reason, it was selected as the primary device communication for the Aria system.

-The remained of the technical section outlines the details of the software development and implementation of the smart hub.
+The remainder of the technical section outlines the details of the software development and implementation of the smart hub.
 Included in this analysis is the details of the remote client interface for controlling the smart hub and its connected devices.